Table of Contents

 - Preheat the oven to 350°F. Grease a 10×14 (jelly roll size) pan and set aside.

 - Mix in the flour, salt, baking soda, baking powder, and cinnamon.
-Whisk together until completely incorporated.2 cups all-purpose flour, ½ tsp kosher salt, 1 tsp baking soda, 1 tsp baking powder, 2 tsp cinnamon
+Whisk together until completely incorporated.2 cups all-purpose flour, ½ tsp kosher salt, 1 tsp baking soda, 1 tsp baking powder, 2 tsp ground cinnamon

 - Pour into the greased pan and bake in the preheated 350°F oven for 20-30 minutes until a toothpick inserted in the middle comes out clean.
 Let cool completely before frosting.